-("FELDA").
+The Company acquired exclusive irrevocable exploration licenses over 896 acres of Felda Land through a subsidiary Able Return Sdn Bhd from settlers - individual owners of blocks on the Felda Land, with consent from Federal Land Development Authority ("FELDA").
 The Felda Land is located east and south adjacent to Selinsing and Buffalo Reef, gazetted as a group settlement area covering 3,920 acres of land.
 Pursuant to these agreements with settlers, certain portions of Felda Land shall be converted to mining leases upon exploration success at the Company's discretion, subject to regulatory approval.
 The exclusive mining permits will be automatically assigned for mining to the Company in event of approval of the mining leases obtained by those settlers.

-During the three months ended September 30, 2017, the transaction to acquire proprietary mining leases at Felda Block 7 was completed.
-The related exploration and evaluation expenditures of \$2.98 million were accordingly transferred to mineral properties (Note 8(a)).
+In October 2017, a portion of Federal land ("Felda Block 7") has converted into proprietary mining leases upon closing the Felda Block 7 transaction, the related exploration and evaluation expenditures of \$2.98 million were accordingly transferred to mineral properties (Note 8(a)).